oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

     df2.delete()
     df_run2.status

-You can also load a Data Flow application from an OCID:
+You can also load a DataFlow application from an OCID:

     df3 = Job.from_dataflow_job(df.id)